citusdata/citus/src/backend/distributed/README.md

 ## Defining a new DDL command

 All commands that are propagated by Citus should be defined in DistributeObjectOps struct.
-Below is a sample DistributeObjectOps for ALTER DATABASE command that is define in [distribute_object_ops.c](commands/distribute_object_ops.c) file.
+Below is a sample DistributeObjectOps for ALTER DATABASE command that is defined in [distribute_object_ops.c](commands/distribute_object_ops.c) file.

 ```c
 static DistributeObjectOps Database_Alter = {